-In most cases that settle out of court, the person who harmed you (or in reality, his or her insurance company) will agree to pay you one lump sum to settle the case, be it $25,000.00, $100,000.00, $1,000,000.00 or multiple millions.
-In catastrophic injury cases or cases of wrongful death where the medical bills, lost wages, pain and suffering, and loss of comfort and society are large, the insurance company may offer you a “structured settlement” as an alternative to a lump-sum payment.
+In most cases that settle out of court, the person who harmed you (or his or her insurance company) agrees to pay one lump sum to settle the case.
+In some cases, the settlement may be hundreds of thousands or even over a million dollars: examples are catastrophic injury or wrongful death cases where the amount of damages is substantial.
+In these cases, the insurance company may offer a structured settlement as an alternative to a lump-sum payment.

-In a structured settlement, rather than paying you all at once, the insurance company agrees to pay you over a period of time.
-For example, the insurance company may agree to pay you a certain amount up front, and then pay you monthly, quarterly, annually, or otherwise over a set period of time or for life.
-The payments can be scheduled any way that you and the insurance company agree upon.
-It may be a monthly sum with a larger lump sum every three or five years.
-Or it may be quarterly payments of a set sum for ten years.
+In a structured settlement, rather than paying you all at once, the insurance company agrees to pay you over time.
+For example, the insurance company may agree to pay a certain amount up front, and then make payments monthly, quarterly, or annually, over a set period, or for life, depending on the agreement.
 The insurance company guarantees these payments through the purchase of an annuity or other financial product.

 Always speak with your lawyer about the benefits and advantages of a structured settlement.
-It is completely your decision, and not your attorneys’ in choosing whether to take one lump sum or a structured settlement in a personal injury case settlement.
+It is completely your decision whether to take a lump sum or a structured settlement in a personal injury case.